 *Use these sparingly because they can get gross when wet.
 Recommended for hanging only, not as camo for ground caches.

 I’ve planted 2 sock letterboxes – small authentic Lock & Locks (water tight), pushed into a black sock and hung in an evergreen tree.
 I got the idea from seeing a geocache hung this way.
 Found it when it had been hanging for over a year, the weathered sock blended in so well I didn’t see it even though I was looking at it.
 My McQuillan Bridge letterbox was my first sock hide.
 Hid it 2009.
 2 years later it experienced a few tears but still quite robust.
 4 years later and the same sock is hanging in the tree.
 The other cache is in a cemetery.
 Hid it 2011.
-Checked on it this Spring and the toe of the sock was quite holey (appropriate for the cemetery location ).
+Checked on it this Spring and the toe of the sock was quite holey (appropriate for the cemetery location :P ).
 I knotted the toe end and slipped the Lock & Lock back in, then loosely tied it back onto the branch (see photo).
 Since my first plant in 2009 I’ve also found a couple of boxes-in-a-sock.
 Here’s what I’ve learned: